johnrizzo1/intuit/memory-bank/progress.md

 - MCP integration has been successfully implemented, enabling both client and server functionality.
 - The system can now expose its tools to external AI agents and connect to external MCP servers.
 - The RAG pipeline has been fixed and is now functioning properly, enabling semantic search of indexed files.
+- Voice TUI is fully implemented and provides a rich, interactive interface for voice conversations.
+- The TUI is enabled by default in voice mode but can be disabled with `--no-tui` flag.

 ## Known Issues